romenter/interactive-rating-component/README.md

 ## A cuple of coments

 I've be used ARIA method.
-Its not the best method to do this challenge, but for te case, i learn a cuple thinks in the past i don't know.
+Its not the best method to do this challenge, but in this case, i learn a couple thinks in the past i didn't know.